 Maria Holmgren Troy

 I am Director of KuFo (the research group for culture studies), one of Karlstad University's prioritized research groups.

-Research interests: American literature, the gothic, science fiction, Pat Barker
+Research interests: American literature, the gothic, science fiction, Octavia Butler

-Current research projects: contemporary Nordic gothic fiction, 19th-century American fairy tales, Octavia Butler
+Current research projects: 19th-century American fairy tales, science fiction and intercultural encounters

 In 2014, I finished up a book project, Making Home: Orphanhood, kinship, and cultural memory in contemporary American novels, together with Liz Kella (Södertörn) and Helena Wahlström (Uppsala U.).
 The book was published by Manchester University Press (2014).